Table of Contents

 The downside to vasoconstrictors

 Most anesthetic solutions are sold with added vasoconstrictor.
 Only two, mepivicaine and prilocaine are sold with or without vasoconstrictor (prilocaine is sold under the trade name Citanest®).
-Mepivicaine and prilocaine have the advantage of producing only minor vasodilation and, though both are short acting without their vasoconstrictor added, they still produce adequate anesthesia for short procedures.
+Mepivicaine and prilocaine have the advantage of producing only minor vasodilation (the opposite of constriction) and, though both are short acting without their vasoconstrictor added, they still produce adequate anesthesia for short procedures.
 The major advantage of using an anesthetic without a vasoconstrictor is that there are virtually no interactions with other drugs the patient may be taking.
-Vasoconstrictors may not be used with certain types of blood pressure medications or tricyclic antidepressants.
+Vasoconstrictors may not be used with certain types of blood pressure medications, thyroid meds or tricyclic antidepressants.